 Lowering government costs without necessarily creating value

-Three-quarters of Medicaid and 28% of Medicare beneficiaries are enrolled in Managed Care.13 Plan participation allows government agencies to transfer risk and better estimate annual costs.
+Three-quarters of Medicaid and 28 percent of Medicare beneficiaries are enrolled in Managed Care.13 Plan participation allows government agencies to transfer risk and better estimate annual costs.
 However, managing financial risk does not imply care delivery efficiency and effectiveness.
-A recent investigation by the Health and Human Services Inspector General discovered that 48% of providers listed as serving Medicaid patients were either inaccurately listed, or did not accept Medicaid or new Medicaid patients.
+A recent investigation by the Health and Human Services Inspector General discovered that 48 percent of providers listed as serving Medicaid patients were either inaccurately listed, or did not accept Medicaid or new Medicaid patients.
 Appointment wait times were also excessive.14 Selection bias, contract exclusions, restricted access and utilization constraints are often used to maximize plan profitability.